pupilfirst/wd101-scripts/basic-introduction-html-css/css-styling-overrides/README.md

 # Text
 We already know that, in any HTML project, there are three different places where we can write our CSS rules:
-1. along with the HTML elements, as inline styles
+1. along with the HTML elements, as inline styles.
-2. inside HTML `HEAD`, using the `<style>` tag, as internal stylesheet
+2. inside HTML `HEAD`, using the `<style>` tag, as an internal style sheet.
 3. by creating an external CSS file and later linking it with the HTML using the `link` tag.

 Now the question is, what if we define different CSS rules for a single HTML element, in all of these three places?
 Then which one would be applied and finally visible in browser?
 Let's find out.